Yphanikumar5/integrations/aws-api-gateway/README.md

 ### METRICS

 For more information about the metrics emitted by Amazon API Gateway, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/api-gateway/">https://aws.amazon.com/api-gateway/</a>.

+### RECOMMENDED STATISTICS

+The following is a subset of all available statistics; these are recommended for monitoring by Amazon.

+Metric	         Average	Count	 Minimum	Maximum	 Sum 4XXError	          ✔	      ✔
+5XXError	          ✔ 	    ✔
+CacheHitCount	      ✔ 	 		                        ✔
+CacheMissCount	    ✔ 	 		                        ✔
+Count 	 	                  ✔
+IntegrationLatency
+Latency

 ### LICENSE